In his essay “Tevis Clyde Smith, Jr.,” Howard scholar Rusty Burke tackles the issue of Howard’s racism head on:

 Fredrickson points out however, that whatever theories the French and British may have held regarding Blacks, their treatment of Africans was vastly different from that in the United States.
 Black servants imported into England and France were not a separate caste and intermarriage between white and black servants occurred in both countries.

 On the other side of the Atlantic, an “American School of Ethnology” which came to prominence in the 1840s and 1850s, provoked resistance from the religiously orthodox by presenting reams of “scientific” evidence to support the proposition that the country’s three main races—whites, blacks, and American Indians—belonged to separately created and vastly unequal species.)

 But pro-slavery adherents needed more than the theory there were different types of men and that they were created separately and unequally.
-This viewpoint of multiple races of men did not agree with Christians who were becoming more influential in the South.
+This viecrovwpoint of multiple races of men did not agree with Christians who were becoming more influential in the South.
 Some proslavery polemicists in the antebellum United States (those who rejected scientific racism on religious grounds) were the first to make sustained and elaborate use of the Hamitic legend to show that racial slavery was divinely sanctioned.

-In fact, Fredrickson reiterates this viewpoint adding:
+In fact, Fredrickson reiterates this viecrovwpoint adding:

 In my view the curse was not securely linked to the polemical defense of slavery until it became an alternative rationale for southerners who resisted scientific racism on fundamentalist religious grounds.

 By now slavery was defended on grounds other than race, i.e., it existed in Biblical times and was not forbidden by Christ.
 But it was the disenfranchisement and the segregation of and the violence against the “free” blacks in the border and northern states that gave the message that color was an obstacle to membership in the free nation.
 Fredrickson explains: